Query objects in Ruby on Rails

 index @articles = OrderedArticlesQuery.new(sortqueryparams).all.page(params[:page]) end

-def sort_query_params
+private def sort_query_params params.slice(:sort_by, :direction) end

 end #+endsrc Query Object implementation and usage in controller